Overview

 Generating a public/private rsa key pair.
 Enter the file in which you wish to save they key (i.e., /home/username/.ssh/id_rsa):

-- The prompt defaults to save the new key pair in the /home/username/.ssh/ directory and name it id_rsa.
-Unless you want to change the location or name of the file, just press Enter on your keyboard to continue.
+The prompt defaults to save the new key pair in the /home/username/.ssh/ directory and name it id_rsa.
+However, you can adjust the location or name of the file here if you like by typing in the full path.

 Enter a passphrase (leave empty for no passphrase).

-- It's recommended that you do not use a passphrase.
-Press Enter on your keyboard to continue.
+It's not recommended that you use a passphrase.

 Enter same passphrase again: